MonitorAmbientLight/mal-master/README.md

 ![32](/pictures/32.jpeg)

 ### LED strips
-Connect the both ends of the 4 pin cables of the MAL with the LED strip.
+Connect both ends of the 4 pin cables of the MAL with the LED strip.

 ![33](/pictures/33.jpeg)